mor-uto/KarlsonEssentials/README.md

 - Removes the bloom effect in Door-frames and some weapons

 ## Configuration

-all features are togglable from the config file `BepInEx\config\me.moruto.karlson.MoreFps.cfg`
+Note: **i recommend u delete and re-configure the config every 1-2 updates only IF the new config is different from the old one** all features are togglable from the config file `BepInEx\config\me.moruto.karlson.MoreFps.cfg`

 ## Contributing